 Absentee or advanced voting allows voters to cast a vote by mail or in person before Election Day.
-The 2020 Election Schedule contains all of the important dates and times for the March Primary and November Presidential Election.
+The 2022 Election Schedule contains all of the important dates and times for the May Primary and November Election.

 To view the scheduled One-Stop locations and times please visit the North Carolina State Board of Elections One-Stop Voter Tools website.

-To participate in absentee voting you must complete an Absentee Request Form and submit in person or via postal service to the Elections Office.
+To participate in absentee voting you must complete an Absentee Request Form and submit in person, e-mail, fax or via postal service to the Elections Office.

 For more information on requesting a ballot please visit the North Carolina State Board of Elections website.